ethagnawl/peterdohertys.website/blog-posts/dab-of-duck.md

 It's also superior to "document storage" solutions because while the schema is inferred based on the contents of the source data, it's still present and you get all of the DB-level type validation you would expect -- if you want it.
 Common operations, like joins, are also considerably simpler to write in SQL.
 I'll touch on this more below but you have the ability to make data imports as strict or as permissive as you need to using options like `ignore_errors` and `union_by_name`.

-#### Art/Interactive Installations
+#### Creative Tech
-I think DuckDB is also well suited for use in interactive installations and art projects.
+I think DuckDB is also very well suited for use in creative tech, interactive installations and art projects.
 I can think of a number of such projects I've worked on over the years where DuckDB would have enabled exploration and presentation and precluded the need for traditional DB or ETL infrastructure.
 SQLite is often used in these instances but, as simple as it is, it still requires a modicum of planning in order to carve out a schema, devise a strategy for migrations if the schema changes and a data ingestion pipeline to get data from the source (e.g. CSV of sensor data).
 DuckDB papers over all of this and lets you start experimenting with and visualizing your data almost immediately.

 ## Using It
 I installed DuckDB using the Linux shell script (after carefully reviewing it!) from [the Installation page](https://duckdb.org/install/?) and did not have any issues.
 There are options for all common platforms.